ccwaddey/dots/README.md

 network port, port 9001.
 Adjust the macros at the top to your situation, and install it at /etc/pf.conf, owned by root:wheel and mode 600.

-### .urlview

-This is only for mutt.
-It requires urlview.sh in bin.
-You should run

-    mkdir .linksurlview

 ### .xkb/*